-Stocks spike as coronavirus shows signs of slowing in New York City
+Dow surges 1,100 points as coronavirus shows signs of slowing in New York

 COVID-19 has infected nearly 338,000 people in the U.S. and killed 9,653, according to the latest figures provided by Johns Hopkins University & Medicine.
 More than 17,500 people have recovered.

-The Dow Jones Industrial Average was up more than 900 points, or 4.3 percent, in the opening minutes of trading while the S&P 500 and Nasdaq Composite were higher by 3.9 percent and 3.8 percent, respectively.
+The Dow Jones Industrial Average was up more than 1,100 points, or 5.5 percent, while the S&P 500 and Nasdaq Composite were higher by 5.4 percent and 5.3 percent, respectively.

 |Ticker